buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 2. **Indicator:** The indicator animates along the length of the track.

-**As I noted above, it's important to handle your interface elements consistently.** If you've used a circular progress indicator for a refresh action on one screen, that same action shouldn’t use a linear indicator on another screen.
+**As I noted above, it’s important to handle your interface elements consistently.** If you’ve used a circular progress indicator for a refresh action on one screen, that same action shouldn’t use a linear indicator on another screen.

 ![Placeholder](images/ch2/tags.png)